lszzy/FWDebug/README.md

 * Generate dylib dynamic library and inject other App
 * App encryption tools

+## Review
+For everyone concerned about the issue of shelf audit, in particular, explain:

+**Since this debug library calls the private APIs, the on-board review will not pass, so please remove it when submitting to AppStore.**

+Just set `: configurations => ['Debug']` when adding a pod, valid only in Debug mode.

 ## Installation
 CocoaPods installation is recommended for automatic management of dependencies and environment configuration.
 For manual import, please refer to the Example project configuration.

 ### CocoaPods
-This debug library supports Debug and Release environment, the general Debug mode is turned on, please remove when submitting AppStore.
+The debug library supports Debug and Release environment, it is recommended Debug mode is turned on.
 Podfile example:

 	platform :ios, '8.0'
 	# use_frameworks!